Nehemiah27/HappyJourneyGame/README.md

 ## Authors talk
-It is highly recommended to read the Instructions of playing the Game before directly entering to play
+It is highly recommended to read the Instructions of playing the Game before directly entering to play.

-The Instructions page link can be available in the Home page
+The Instructions page link can be available in the Home page.

-The whole game is designed based on the Instructions
+The whole game is designed based on the Instructions.

-The version of this game will also be updated in the Future by adding certain visual & audio effects
+The version of this game will also be updated in the Future by adding certain visual & audio effects.

-100% Zoom mode is entertained for this game to play to grab the maximun Playing experience
+100% Zoom mode is entertained for this game(in Desktops) to play to grab the maximun Playing experience.